ianxxiao/reinforcement_learning_project/README.md

 **Insight 3: The agent chose actions based on a Q-Table it developed without explicit human programming.
 The Q-Table shows intuitive patterns (see explanation below).**

-**Figure 3**: Heatmap of expected reward of an action when the agent was given certain bike stocks after 98000 training episodes.
+**Figure 3**: A heatmap of expected reward the agent developed after 98,000 trianing episodes.
+Blue indicates relative high reward, red means lower reward.
+The agent would choose the action that leads to the highest reward at a given state (rows, a number of bikes a station holds).

 ![image](/result_snapshot/q_table_explaination_20180306.png)